 Evaluation reports shall include the following information:

-The evaluation report shall include a statement that the helical piles shall be installed to a depth sufficient to develop adequate bearing and below frost line.
+The evaluation report shall include a statement that the helical foundations shall be installed to a depth sufficient to develop adequate bearing capacity based on torque correlations and with the top helix below the frost line identified by local building codes.

-The evaluation report shall include a statement that the allowable compressive load on the helical piles shall not exceed 45 kips (200 kN).
+The evaluation report shall include a statement that the allowable load on the helical foundations shall not exceed 45 kips (200 kN).

-The evaluation report shall tabulate the maximum allowable loads and optionally LRFD loads.
+The evaluation report shall tabulate the maximum allowable capacities and, optionally, LRFD capacities.

-The evaluation report shall state that in accordance with IRC Section R401.4, the building official may require a soil test where the presence of questionable soil characteristics such as expansive, compressible, or shifting soils is likely, based on quantifiable data.
+The evaluation report shall state that, in accordance with IRC Section R401.4, the building official may require a soil test where the presence of questionable soil characteristics such as expansive, compressible, or shifting soils is likely, based on quantifiable data.

-Drainage shall be directed away from the pile support locations.
-Where helical piles are installed on or adjacent to slopes, the negative effects of drainage, erosion, and shallow failures shall be avoided in accordance with R403.1.7.
+Where helical foundations are installed on or adjacent to slopes, the negative effects of drainage, erosion, and shallow failures shall be avoided in accordance with R403.1.7.

-The evaluation report shall include a statement that portions of helical pile shafts not buried in the ground shall be designed as columns in accordance with IBC.
+The evaluation report shall include a statement that portions of HF shafts not buried in the ground shall be designed as columns in accordance with the applicable design standard.

 The evaluation report shall include a statement that lateral load capacity may be determined by site specific load testing or using another analysis method acceptable to the building official.

-The evaluation report shall state that the helical piles shall be installed in accordance with the manufacturer’s installation instructions by manufacturer certified installers.
+The evaluation report shall state that the helical foundations shall be installed in accordance with the manufacturer’s installation instructions by manufacturer trained and approved installers.

-The evaluation report shall state that the trained and approved installer shall submit an engineering field report to the building official within 10 days after helical pile installation.
-The report shall describe the type of project, sketch or drawing of the support situation with dimensions, pile shaft and helix sizes, height of the top of the shaft, bracket or cap system used, final depth of the helix, torque readings, safe allowable load geotechnical capacity based upon torque correlation factor, and other relevant notes or comments as needed.
+The evaluation report shall state that the trained and approved installers shall submit an engineering field report to the building official within 10 days after HF installation.
+The report shall include a description of the project; the foundation shafts and helix sizes installed; the brackets or caps used; the shaft lengths and final depths of the helices; final torque readings and geotechnical capacities based on torque correlation factor; and other relevant notes or comments as needed, including a sketch or drawing of the support situation with dimensions.

-The evaluation report shall state that the supported structure shall be adequately anchored to the tops of the helical piles.
+The evaluation report shall state that the supported structure shall be adequately connected to the tops of the helical foundations.
+For retrofit systems, connection of the bracket to the foundation shall be based on the recommendation of a design professional and approved by the code official.

-Unless design calculations and details are submitted justifying use in higher seismic design category locations, the evaluation report shall state that the helical pile foundation system has not been evaluated for use in locations where the seismic design category exceeds SDC C.
+Unless design calculations and details are submitted justifying use in higher SDC locations, the evaluation report shall state that use of helical foundation systems in locations where seismic conditions exceed Seismic Design Category C, is outside the scope of evaluation, and require that an engineering evaluation be performed by a registered design professional subject to approval of the code official.

-The evaluation report shall state that where field tests are required to confirm the capacity of a helical pile installation, these tests shall be supervised by a registered design professional.
+The evaluation report shall state that where special field tests are required to confirm the capacity of a HF installation, these tests shall be under the direction of a registered design professional.

-The evaluation report shall state that the spacing between helical piles shall be minimum 3 times the diameter of the largest helix in adjacent piles.
+The evaluation report shall state that the spacing between helical foundation elements shall be minimum 3 times the diameter of the largest helix in adjacent foundation elements.

-The evaluation report shall state that the pile shaft shall be within 3 degrees of vertical when installation is complete.
+The evaluation report shall state that the HF shaft shall be within 3 degrees of vertical , when installation is complete.

-The evaluation report shall include a statement informing designers, users, and building officials that the capacity of the supported structure to span the distance between helical piles is outside the scope of the report.
+The evaluation report shall include a statement informing designers, users, and building officials that the capacity of the supported structure to span the distance between helical foundation elements is outside the scope of the report.